-Supportive services offered are available to meet of wide range of needs, including, but not limited to, transportation, tools, equipment, training-related supplies, uniforms, employment-related clothing, credentials, licenses, certifications, testing, health services, DMV costs, childcare, dependent care, rent, and utilities.
-Foothill WDB has set a maximum of \$1,000 per client per program for supportive service needs.
+Supportive services offered are available to meet a wide range of needs, including, but not limited to, transportation, tools, equipment, training-related supplies, uniforms, employment-related clothing, credentials, licenses, certifications, testing, health services, DMV costs, dependent care, and utilities.
+Foothill WDB has set a maximum of \$1,000 per client per program for supportive service.
+Needs not covered by WIOA may be covered by other resources.
+Alternative resources are utilized before WIOA funds are spent.